Sablayrolles/debates/README.rst

-``debates`` - A TAL project, conceived to predict a winner of a presidential debates.
+﻿``debates`` - A TAL project, conceived to predict a winner of a presidential debates.
 =====================================================================================

 Global Informations